torqlang/torqlang.github.io/index.md

 ### How?

-Torqlang solves this problem with a patent-pending programming model, named Actorflow, that fuses message-passing concurrency with declarative dataflow, giving us a naturally sequential style that is impossible to obtain in mainstream languages.
+Torqlang solves this problem with a patent-pending programming model, named Actorflow, that fuses message-passing concurrency with declarative dataflow, giving us a naturally sequential style that is impossible to achieve in mainstream languages.

 ### Where?